arachne-framework/architecture/adr-015-data-abstraction-model.md

 This set of operations is not exhaustive; other modules and adapters are free to extend Chimera and define additional operations, with different or stricter semantics.
 These operations are those that it is possible to implement consistently, in a reasonably performant way, against a "broad enough" set of very different types of databases.

+To make it possible for them to be composed more flexibly, operations are expressed as data, not as direct methods.

+#### Capability Model

+Adapters must specify a list of what operations they support.
+Modules should validate this list at runtime, to ensure the adapter works with the operations that they require.

 ## Status

 PROPOSED